DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-ssu16sv4v5_parada-BEBOP.md

       default: 1
    - filtered-analytic:
       default: 1
 screen_contam_method: 'TBD check - 1) The composition of the positive control is used to estimate a maximum vector contamination, which is then subtracted proportionally from all ASVs in the run to remove background tag jumping.
-2) Next negative control contaminants are removed either as a wholesale removal of the impacted ASV, or as a proportional removal.
+2) Next negative control contaminants are removed either as a wholesale removal of the impacted ASV, or as a partial removal.
 3) ASVs assigned to common contaminants are removed: human, food products, pets, common lab/consumable contaminants, laboratory controls.'
 screen_nontarget_method: 'TBD check - 1) Contaminanting off-target organisms were removed as described in screen_contam_method, removing common contaminants including human, food products, pets, common lab/consumable contaminants, laboratory controls.'
 screen_other:
    - filtered-trusted: